Rosemary Garlic Mashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-In 40 minutes, you’ll have ready these Rosemary Garlic Mashed Potatoes, which are superior in taste compared to other mashed potatoes.
+In less than an hour, you’ll have these Rosemary Garlic Mashed Potatoes ready, which are superior in taste to other mashed potatoes.
 The addition of rosemary and garlic inundates the potatoes with flavor.

-They are creamy, and buttery, and make the perfect side dish whether for the holidays or for everyday dinner.
+They are creamy and buttery and make the perfect side dish for your Thanksgiving table, the holiday season, or everyday dinner.

-We love flavorful meals in my home so how about a mashed potato recipe that tastes so good you can eat it by itself?
+We love flavorful meals at home, so how about a mashed potato recipe that tastes so good that you can eat it by itself?
 That would be Rosemary Garlic Mashed Potatoes!

-And if you love potatoes, be sure to check out our Buttermilk Mashed Potatoes, Easy Roasted Potatoes, and Roasted Baby Potatoes.
+And if you love potatoes, check out our Buttermilk Mashed Potatoes, Easy Roasted Potatoes, and Roasted Baby Potatoes.

 Table of Contents